Astros vs. Phillies Player Props Betting Odds

 Marsh Stats

-- Brandon Marsh has six doubles, four triples, four home runs, 11 walks and 13 RBI (26 total hits).
+- Brandon Marsh has seven doubles, four triples, four home runs, 12 walks and 14 RBI (28 total hits).
 He's also swiped one base.

 Marsh Recent Games